Notes from Religion and the Decline of Magic (1976)

 a ritual manner could effect a change in the character of material

 objects.
-The services were far more theatrical.
+Church services were far more theatrical.
 The altar enclosed a

-sanctuary to protect the elements form the gaze of the public.
+sanctuary to protect the elements from the gaze of the public.
 The

 Church multiplied secular occasions when the Mass was performed as an

-act of propitiation.
+act of propitiation for sin.
 Masses were performed for the sick, for women in

 labor, for good weather and safe journeys.
 Masses could protect